daredloco/live-controls/README.md

 - Dashboard
 - Add Analytics to Admin Interface with Charts (Use lagoon-charts for it, but make it optional)
 - Save cookie on user device (Optional)

+## Image Gallery

+### Todo
+- Ability to let users upload images (on any drive)
+- Ability for users to see images (In a galery, make it publishable so you can change the design)
+- Ability to select images (Save them in a livewire emit or such {the filename can be sent})
+- Ability to show the images only for the user, for a group or for everyone

 ## Utils Systemes